 Once you have been referred to the DAAT they will make their own assessment and advise your next steps.
 They may offer you outpatient rehab but if for whatever reason you still require residential rehab and you have committed to the cause, they may offer residential rehab.

-Manchester City Council, recognising the issues the borough faces have set out a plan to reduce alcohol and drug-related issues.
-They aim to help with the availability of rehab resources, which is exactly where Addiction Advocates can help out with our nationwide network of Rehabilitation centres.
+Manchester City Council, recognising the issues the borough faces have set out a plan to reduce drug and alcohol addiction related issues.
+They aim to help with the availability of drug and alcohol rehab resources, which is exactly where Addiction Advocates can help out with our nationwide network of rehab clinics.

 greater-manchester-drug-and-alcohol-strategy